thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 # AnnA : Anki neuronal Appendix
-# *Careful, this project is currently being refactored from scratch*
+# **Careful, this project is currently being refactored from scratch, ETA : end of summer 2021**
 Plot the latent space of the semantic relation of your anki cards showing clusters of related notions.
 In other words, this finds "semantic siblings" in your collection.